Nyx-Bigler/CS330_Fall2025/PLP2 Data Types/Data Types.md

 ## Q&A

 Does your language have keywords or reserved words?
 How many?
-- I have to count???

-What are the naming requirements for variables in your language?
-- Lowercase first letter, no whitespace, please don't start with a number
+- C++ has reserve words

 What about naming conventions?
 Are those enforced by the compiler/interpreter, or just standards in the community?
 - just standards I think, accept for writing a number or something like that.

-Is your language statically or dynamically typed?
-Strongly typed or weakly typed?
-- Static Strong

 Are some variables mutable while others are immutable?

-What are the operators available for each data type?

-Are mixed type operations allowed?
-If so, how are they accommodated?
+- Usually variables are mutable outside of certain contexts (like a Const object).
+However, there is a keyword `mutable` which will get around this.

 At what point are identifier names and operator symbols bound in your language?
 For example if you declare a (variable, class name, function name), when is it bound to the type, address?
+- The compile step

 When are operators (+,*, etc.) bound to their operations?

-Explicitly typed or implicitly typed?
-- explicitly typed
+- I think also the compile step.